 We all love coffee, but that doesn’t mean we know every last detail of what making coffee entails.
-With so many brands and styles of both coffee itself and machines, it can all become a little bit overwhelming.
+With so many brands and styles of both coffee and coffee maker appliances, it can all become a little bit overwhelming.
 So with that in mind today we’ll take a look at two of the most common ways to make coffee and ask ourselves is Keurig better than drip coffee?

 Keurig, on the other hand, refers to the coffee we make with k-cups, which are fairly distinctive and popular as well.
 However, once we get to the specifics of it all it might shock you to hear that the brewing process is honestly mostly the same.
 Hot water pours over the ground coffee and then your cup gets brewed.
 So all in all the basic principle is more or less the same, the difference lies in the details.

-So is keurig better than drip coffee after all?
-Well that honestly really depends on your definition of “better”.
+So are keurig coffee makers better than drip coffee makers after all?
+Well, that honestly really depends on your definition of “better”.
 Keurig is in many ways “simpler” than regular drip coffee, or at least more automatic and this undeniably comes with various perks.

 Keurig coffee is pretty much instantaneous, when it comes to coffee machines nothing quite beats the sheer efficiency of a k-cup.
 Just place it, in turn, it on and you can have your cup in the blink of an eye.
 Additionally, as we mentioned a keurig machine is just way easier to use overall.
 As the coffee in k-cups is already ground you need to do no prior process or wait for a grinder to work.
 You just slot the cup turn the machine on and can count with a perfect brew in a matter of seconds.